 Is ‘Fast Beauty’ Plagued By the Same Ethical Challenges as Fast Fashion?

-With the skin-care category exploding — and consumer call for progressive products and available fees at an absolute fever pitch — it’s no marvel that The Monkey List would be appealing for Sephora.
-The 19-product variety capabilities conventional skin-care standbys (salicylic acid, nutrition C, kaolin clay), as well as trendy hero ingredients (turmeric, hemp oil) in a variety of formulations, especially serums and oils.
+With the skin-care category exploding — and consumer calls for progressive products and available fees at an absolute fever pitch — it’s no marvel that The Monkey List would appeal to Sephora.
+The 19-product variety capabilities conventional skin-care standbys (salicylic acid, nutrition C, kaolin clay) and trendy hero ingredients (turmeric, hemp oil) in various formulations, especially serums and fats.
 Standouts include the Caffeine Serum, which adeptly brightens and de-puffs the attention place; the gently exfoliating Lactic Acid Serum; and the hydrating Hyaluronic Acid Serum, which retails for an impressively modest $7.Ninety-nine.

-The brand’s packaging is also noteworthy, not because of its flash or innovation — however as an alternative because it’s starkly missing in both.
-During a time while beauty brands are clamoring to attract clients to their products via outfitting them in Insta-bait features and imbuing them with the aura of luxurious via weighty, huge packaging, The Monkey List is taking the alternative tack.
-The skin-care aisles are rife with remedy droppers, pump-top bottles, airless dispensers, magnetized spatulas and artfully designed tubes — a number of which serve essential utilitarian functions, and others that are natural advertising and marketing schtick.
+The brand’s packaging is also noteworthy, not because of its flash or innovation — but as an alternative because it’s starkly missing in both.
+During a time when beauty brands are clamoring to attract clients to their products by outfitting them in Insta-bait features and imbuing them with the aura of luxury via weighty, huge packaging, The Monkey List is taking the alternative tack.
+The skin-care aisles are rife with remedy droppers, pump-top bottles, airless dispensers, magnetized spatulas, and artfully designed tubes — several of which serve essential useful functions, and others that are natural advertising and marketing schtick.